Share:

 About us

-VOICE stands for "Voluntary Organisations in Cooperation in Emergencies" and it is the largest European humanitarian NGO network promoting efficient and effective humanitarian aid worldwide since 1992, celebrating this year, 2022, its 30th anniversary.
-VOICE is the main NGO interlocutor with the European Union on emergency aid and promotes the values of its 89 member organisations who are implementing principled aid in all humanitarian crisis worldwide.
+VOICE stands for "Voluntary Organisations in Cooperation in Emergencies" and it is the largest European humanitarian NGO network promoting efficient and effective humanitarian action worldwide since 1992.
+VOICE is the main NGO interlocutor with the European Union on emergency action and promotes the values of its 89 member organisations who are implementing principled action in all humanitarian crisis worldwide.

-VOICE members are active in different sectors of humanitarian aid (such as food and nutrition, health, water and sanitation, shelter, aid to refugees and internally displaced people) in all countries affected by natural disasters, armed conflicts and emergency situations.
+VOICE members are active in different sectors of humanitarian action (such as food and nutrition, health, water and sanitation, shelter, action to refugees and internally displaced people) in all countries affected by natural disasters, armed conflicts and emergency situations.
 The majority of VOICE members have a Humanitarian Partnership certificate with DG ECHO, the department for Civil Protection and Humanitarian Aid Operation of the European Commission.

 The network promotes the added value of NGOs given their key role as humanitarian deliverers and as an expression of EU public solidarity.